 Approval.
 A minimum of three clinical faculty on the doctoral committee (including your major professor) must grant approval for this option.
 Your major professor should first contact the other clinical faculty on the doctoral committee (before you do) to discuss whether you would be an appropriate candidate for the MAP option.
 You will provide the three clinical faculty on the doctoral committee with a written proposal for the Major Area Paper (including an outline, elaboration on the scope and depth of the paper, and list of references).
-This written proposal will be discussed in the proposal meeting with the three clinical faculty on the doctoral committee will then help you develop a plan of action to complete the Major Area Paper.
+This written proposal will be discussed in the proposal meeting with the three clinical faculty on the doctoral committee.
+The three clinical faculty on the doctoral committee will then help you develop a plan of action to complete the Major Area Paper.